jantari/ClickableMenus/README.md

 $usrButtonPress = $form1.Show()
 ```

-The `.Show()` method of a `[UIForm]` returns the button the Form was quit with (Button ID 0 if the form was quit with the ESCAPE key).
+The `.Show()` method of a `[UIForm]` returns the button the Form was quit with (ID -1 if the form was quit with the ESCAPE key).
 Checkboxes by contrast are manipulated live in memory as the user checks and unchecks them.
 This means checking a `$checkbox` and aborting with ESCAPE will still leave the `$checkbox.Checked` as `$true`.
 Forms can only be quit with ESCAPE or a Button-press.

 This behavior means that the recommended way to parse the users input is:
 ```powershell